-Almost 16 questions and still counting, I’ve been contributing to this post on a regular basis.
+Almost 150 questions and still counting, I’ve been contributing to this post on a regular basis.
 This is beneficial for anyone who wants to recall their knowledge on information security topics.
 This can also be used as a Guide to prepare for Information Security Openings.
-The Information Security topics were intentionally shuffled to achieve robustness to the reader.
+The Information Security topics were intentionally shuffled to achieve robustness.

 1. What is a Repudiation Attack?

 An attacker can prove a vulnerability exists in an application without actually denying the attack made by him/her.
-This example can be compared with “Google Hacking”.
+This example can be compared with Google Hacking.
 The attacker would have used Google Dork to find a weakness in the website without directly penetrating it.
 One more classic example would be the same website may have an information disclosure vulnerability in one of their pages if the error wasn’t handled properly.
-Repudiation Attacks may also be termed as “Passive Attacks”.
+Repudiation Attacks may also be termed as Passive Attacks.

 3. What is the key difference between Penetration Testing and Vulnerability Assessment?